-How to Plow a Garden: First Step to Prepare a Garden: The first thing to do in order to start making a garden is to take care of the soil.
+How to Plow a Garden?
+First Step to Prepare a Garden: The first thing to do to start making a garden is to take care of the soil.
 Preparing it so that it is favorable to the plants we are going to plant.
-This is a very important work, which affects to a great extent the final result of the cultivation.
-A well-worked soil with the right fertilization is soft, fertile, easily penetrable for the roots of plants.
+This is an essential work, which affects the final result of the cultivation to a great extent.
+A well-worked soil with the right fertilization is soft, fertile, and easily penetrable for the roots of plants.
 Also, able to retain moisture without harmful stagnation.
 This means preventing many problems and favoring the development of horticultural crops.

-The work to be done to prepare a good garden begins with the cleaning of the soil.
-It continues with digging, fertilizing, milling or hoeing, and the preparation of the seedbed.
+The work to be done to prepare a good garden begins with cleaning the soil.
+It continues with digging, fertilizing, milling or hoeing, and seedbed preparation.
 Let’s see in detail how to plow a garden & how to prepare the garden soil.

 - The Best Time to Start

 - How to Plow a Garden?
 Explained with Tips & Tricks

 - Plowing Garden and Prepare the Ground

 - What soil should be plowed?